mefune/coding-deep-dive/sql/sql-hw-tasks/sql-hw-task-2.md

     - state abbreviation
     - 1st charachter of state name
 - Order the results by the 3rd charachter of the state name
-- Only show records where 3rd charachter of state name is eiter a, e, i, o , u
+- Only show records where 3rd charachter of state name is either a, e, i, o , u

 # Answer:
 Form Baruch